Overview

 Arles is a former Roman city and one of the cultural centres of Provence.
 Arles is the capital of the Camargue Region.
 It is the city of Van Gogh, is famous for its Roman amphitheater and baths, its historical pedestrian downtown and yearly photography festival.

-The workshop will be held at the Luma Contemporary Art Foundationa wide a new artistic complex dedicated to contemporary art, designed by Maya Hoffman and Frank Gehry.
+The workshop will be held at Luma Arlesa wide a new artistic complex dedicated to contemporary art, designed by Maja Hoffman and Frank Gehry.
 The workshop will include time for wandering in the art collections and an organised visit.

 There are multiple housing options in downtown Arles, for all budgets.
 The city is small and all sites can be reached by walking.